lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verses 9-10.**

-1\.God our spiritual habitation.
+1\.
+God our spiritual habitation.

-2\.God the keeper of our earthly habitation.
+2\.
+God the keeper of our earthly habitation.

-3\.General truth that the spiritual blesses the temporal.
+3\.
+General truth that the spiritual blesses the temporal.

 **Verse 10.**

-1\.The Personal Blessing.
+1\.
+The Personal Blessing.

-2\.The Domestic Blessing.
+2\.
+The Domestic Blessing.

-3\.The connection between the two.
+3\.
+The connection between the two.

 **Verses 11-12.** A "wrested" Scripture righted.

-1\.Satan's version—presumptuousness.
+1\.
+Satan's version—presumptuousness.

-2\.The Holy Spirit's version—trustfulness. *Charles A. Davis.*
+2\.
+The Holy Spirit's version—trustfulness. *Charles A. Davis.*

 **Verses 11-12.**

-1\.The Ministry of Angels as employed by God. (a) Official: "he shall give, "etc. (b) Personal: "over thee." (c) Constant: "in all thy ways."
+1\.
+The Ministry of Angels as employed by God. (a) Official: "he shall give, "etc. (b) Personal: "over thee." (c) Constant: "in all thy ways."

-2\.As enjoyed by man. (a) For preservation: "shall bear thee, "etc.; tenderly but effectually. (b) Under limitation.
+2\.
+As enjoyed by man. (a) For preservation: "shall bear thee, "etc.; tenderly but effectually. (b) Under limitation.
 They cannot do the work of God, or of Christ, or of the Spirit, or of the word, or of ministers, for salvation; "are they not all ministering spirits, "etc. *G. R.*

 **Verse 12.** Preservation from minor evils most precious because they are often most grievous, lead to greater evils, and involve much damage.